chancechann/LogApp/README.md

 Version 0.0.1:
    the code is a mess right now but I'll tidy it up. for this version you have to manually set up the log folder for the code to work.
+   Also this is made for windows, I'm not sure if it works on other OP